straup/recipes/recipes/desserts/petit-pot-au-chocolat.md

 mixture and the vanilla cream and blend thoroughly.
 Pass through a fine mesh sieve and pour into 4 4-ounce ramekins or 6 3-ounce porcelain espresso cups.

-4. Place the ramekins in an 8-inch baking pan.
+Place the ramekins in an 8-inch baking pan.
 Fill the pan with enough hot water to rise halfway up the sides of the ramekins.
-Bake in the oven until slightly puffed and spongy, 45 to 60 minutes.
+Bake in the oven until slightly puffed and spongy, **45 - 60 minutes**.
 Remove from the pan to cool.
 Refrigerate for at least **6 hours**.
 Bring back to room temperature before serving.